-3.3.4 CURRENT MODE OPERATION
+3.5.4 CURRENT MODE OPERATION

-When the supply is in the Current Mode, the output current of the supply is controlled by the Current setpoint slider on the master controls tab on GUI or by the remote current input (see Section 3.4).
+When the supply is in the Current Mode, the output current of the supply is controlled by the Current setpoint slider on the master controls tab on GUI or by the remote current input (see Section 0).
 The Voltage setpoint slider (or remote voltage input) operates as a voltage limit.
 To verify operation in current mode, follow the steps below:

-- 1. Connect a high current DC ammeter across the rear panel positive and negative output terminals, observing the correct polarity. - Select wire leads of sufficient current carrying capacity and an ammeter range compatible with the unit's maximum rated output current.
+- 1. Connect a high current DC ammeter across positive and negative output terminals, located on the rear panel.
+Making sure to observe the correct polarity. - 2.
+Select wire leads of sufficient current carrying capacity and an ammeter range compatible with the unit's maximum rated output current.